-If you’d like to try Things before you buy it, you can install the trial on your Mac.
+If you’d like to try Things before you buy it, you can install a trial on your Mac.

 We recommend that you move the app from your

 - You can use the trial for 15 days from the day you launch it for the first time.

 - There are no limitations – all features are available to you.

 - When you’re ready to buy Things, a link in the trial version will take you to the App Store.
 After the purchase, the full version will pick up the to-dos you’ve already entered.